Che'r Cycle

 Che'r Cycle (2009) is a Bangladeshi Bengali-language stage drama written by Mamunur Rashid, who himself played the main character, directed by Faiz Zahir staged by Bangla Theatre from Dhaka as a tribute to Che Guevara.

 Plot

 The drama begins with a scene where two men, Ranjan and Shubhro, and a woman named Soheli, were sitting in a beach and having a conversation.
 Each one of three characters interprets the world in his or her own way.
-Suddenly with a trance, they transform into Che Guevara, Aleida March, the wife of Guevara, Fidel Castro, and Raul Castro.
+Suddenly with a trance, they transform into Che Guevara, Aleida March, the wife of Guevara, Fidel Castro, and Raúl Castro.
 The events of this play continually switch between times and places and the characters assimilate into each other.
 The drama captures that time when Che Guevara is on his way to start a revolution.
 But soon, another character Ranjan gets assimilated with the character Che.
 Che's understandings and views on life help these three to see the life from a new angle.